ngjstn/portfolio/README.md

 This is just a basic website that I made for future projects down the road.
 It's very much a work in progress, but you can still check it out at [ngjstn.com](http://ngjstn.com)

-The website is made with React frontend and Node express backend, hosted with Heroku cloud service.
+The website is made with React frontend and Node express backend, hosted with Vercel cloud service.
 The frontend was heavily referenced using Takuya Matsuyama's work, which you can find [here](https://github.com/craftzdog/craftzdog-homepage).

 ---